OpenframeProject/Openframe-APIServer/client/README.md

 ## Client

-This is the place for your application front-end files.
+This is the place for your application's static front-end files.